ikmb/exome-seq/README.md

 Freebayes - An alterantive variant calling workflow using the open-source Freebayes software.
 No licencse is required for non-academic use.

 All of these three options use the same read processing workflow up to duplicate marking:

 - trimming with Trimmomatic
 - read alignment with BWA
 - Duplicate marking using Picard MarkDuplicates

+Afterwards, the resulting VCF file will be left-normalized and annotated with both Annovar and VEP.

 ## Installing the pipeline